jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "It's not fine.
 We hit it."

-"How are we going help it"
+"How are we going to help it?"

 "We have to at least find out."